TERCOM: Altitude matching

 Modern TERCOM systems use a different concept, based on the altitude of the ground over which missile flies and measure by radar altimeter of the missile and comparing that to measurements of prerecorded terrain altitude maps stored in missile avionics memory.
 TERCOM "maps" consist of a series of squares of a selected size.
 Using a smaller number of larger squares saves memory, at the cost of decreasing accuracy.
 A series of such maps are produced, typically from data from radar mapping satellites.
-When flying over water, contour maps are replaced by magnetic field maps.

 As a radar altimeter measures the distance between the missile and the terrain, not the absolute altitude compared to sea level, the important measure in the data is the change in altitude from square to square.
 The missile's radar altimeter feeds measurements into a small buffer that periodically "gates" the measurements over a period of time and averages them out to produce a single measurement.
 The series of such numbers held in the buffer produce a strip of measurements similar to those held in the maps.
 The series of changes in the buffer is then compared with the values in the map, looking for areas where the changes in altitude are identical.
 This produces a location and direction.
 The guidance system can then use this information to correct the flight path of the missile.

 During the cruise portion of the flight to the target, the accuracy of the system has to be enough only to avoid terrain features.
 This allows the maps to be a relatively low resolution in these areas.
 Only the portion of the map for the terminal approach has to be higher resolution, and would normally be encoded at the highest resolutions available to the satellite mapping system.